dharmafly/connect-ratelimit/README.md

 ### Categories

-Categories serve as templates to manage different types of connecting clients.
+Categories serve as configurable templates to manage different types of connecting clients.
 By default all clients are categorized as 'normal' but `whitelist` and `blacklist` categories also exist.

 #### normal